Today's Wednesday • 14 mins read

 3. Creating dependency

-These people try to make the people who love them to depend solely on them.
+These people try to make their loved ones solely depend on them.

 This may have a secret fear that everything and everyone they have in life will vanish once their “covert” personality gets exposed.
 They also harbor feelings of insecurity and jealousy.